Table of Contents

 Another effect of severe compression on your spine is pressure in your leg.
 Lumbar problems, including a bulging disc, can make people feel imbalanced and weak.

 These signs sent by spinal nerves often appear among runners.
-It’s important to not ignore them and not mistake spinal problems for natural exertion that appears with an intense workout.
+It’s important not to ignore them and not mistake spinal problems for natural exertion that occurs with an intense workout.

 If your herniated discs are located in the lower back, they can press the sciatic nerve specifically.
 In this situation, pain radiates through the whole leg, including your foot.
 You can even lose feeling in this part of your body.

 If you feel pain while laughing, especially in your low back, you might need to verify the state of your disc.
 When you cough, sneeze or laugh, it places pressure on your abdominal wall muscles.
 This bulging disc can affect your nerves and back, especially since it is often accompanied by tremendous pain.

 Even though a herniated disc cause pain and discomfort, it can heal thanks to several treatment options.
 The good news is that most disc problems can be fixed without surgery using treatments like epidural steroid injections, sports medicine, physical therapy, or chiropractic treatment.

 A torn disc heals pretty slowly.
 However, the pain and inflammation caused by an injured disc can often go away quickly without surgery with good spine treatment options.

 One treatment option includes injections in the disc or spine.
 This treatment usually fixes the disc issue within a few days, and people feel better at that point without surgery or an x-ray.

 Sports medicine is another treatment.
 Weak muscles can be improved, and spine exercises can be done.
 A doctor can help address several things, including nerve damage, improved muscle strength, and spine issues.